drKreso/guerrilla_patch/README.md

 guerrilla_patch
 ================

 I am tired of hunting and tracking down my own monkey patches.
-Not to mention hassle of dragging it between projects.
+Not to mention hassle of dragging them between projects.
 I figured gem is a remedy for this.

 == Contributing to guerrilla_patch